scholarslab/praxis/topics/licenses/index.md

 mult-organizational collaborations out of the picture.
-Unlike the GPL which is designed to prevent the proprietary commercialization of Open Source code, the variants of the BSD license place minimal restrictions on what you are able to do with the software in the fugure.
+Unlike the GPL which is designed to prevent the proprietary commercialization of Open Source code, the variants of the BSD license place minimal restrictions on what you are able to do with the software in the future.

 [BSD License][2]